Looking to the Future…

 Group study activity is very constructive.
 Think about the options you would have if you decided to ‘get fit’ by jogging through the streets early each morning.
 If you decided to do it alone, would you get up when the alarm clock rang?
 Would you keep going even when you reached your ‘pain threshold’?
 Would you run the full distance?
 If you planned to exercise with a group of friends, the answer to each question would probably be yes.

-Studying with classmates that you’re familiar with, who like you, are motivated to achieve good results, will further your own study effectiveness.
-Not only will your study habit become more of a social activity, but you will be able to collaborate and possibly even learn from your study buddies.
-The ability of the group to learn will be greater than the individuals who comprise it.
+Studying with classmates that you’re familiar with and who are motivated to achieve good results will improve your knowledge.
+Not only will your study habits become more of a social activity, but you will be able to collaborate with and possibly learn from your study buddies.

 Conclusion about Studying

-Private study is important, but is still just an extension of your formal in-class lessons.
-Adding together a formal HND course with UKCBC and the planning and execution of a rigorous private study regime is an excellent learning combination for facing the challenges that your HND qualification presents.
 For more information about any of the HND Courses available in London and Essex from UKCBC, simply get in touch with our team on 020 8518 4994.
-We will be glad to answer any questions you may have about obtaining a HND qualification.
+We will be glad to answer any questions you may have about obtaining an HND qualification.

 Other Relevant Study Blog Posts